Ben-Voris/Mac-notes/Notes.md

 - `option` + `delete` Deletes highlighted message without advancing to the next message.
 - `Command` + `Shift` + `N`: Refresh mailbox.
+- Two-finger left or right swipe on a message header exposes actions, like delete, mark as unread, etc.

 ## Messages app